 - 36% of young people do not currently feel in control of their lives (The Prince’s Trust Index 2019).

 We want to change this.
 We want to empower young people to make a difference by providing them with opportunities to develop and lead their own projects to bring about change within their communities.

 Through our programmes young people will develop skills in planning, leadership, marketing and event management which help them devise and run social action projects on issues they care about.

 There is compelling evidence that young people who volunteer and take part in social action initiatives develop critical skills for employment and adulthood.

-- Collaborate with young people to identify their needs and develop initiatives which enhance wellbeing
+- Collaborate with young people to identify their needs and develop innovative solutions which enhance wellbeing

 - Work with organisations supporting young people to create more social action opportunities